 Pomeranian Breed Guide

-Pomeranian Breed Information & Background
+Pomeranian Breed History & Background

 Pomeranians originated in the Pomerania Peninsula in the 16th Century from ancient Spitz breeds.
 Relatives of the Pomeranian include the Norwegian Elkhound, the Schipperke, the German Spitz, the American Eskimo Dog, and the Samoyed.
 All of these dogs can be characterized by their wedge-shaped heads, prick ears, and thick furry coats.